saiashishpalai/source-searcher-pro/docs/setup/SLACK_QUICKSTART.md

 ## 🐛 Common Issues

 ### "redirect_uri_mismatch"
-→ Make sure Slack app has the ngrok URL in OAuth settings
+→ Make sure Slack app has `https://haven7-searcher.loca.lt/api/auth/slack/callback` in OAuth settings

 ### "No conversations found"
 → Add the app to channels: `/invite @YourAppName`

-### ngrok URL keeps changing
+### LocalTunnel shows warning page
-→ Keep ngrok running, or get a paid account for permanent URL
+→ Click "Continue" on first visit - this is normal and only happens once

 ### "Token expired"
 → Reconnect Slack from the Connect Sources page